MessagePack-CSharp/MessagePack-CSharp/README.md

 You can install by unitypackage in [releases](https://github.com/neuecc/MessagePack-CSharp/releases/) page.
 If build target as PC, you can use as is but if build target uses IL2CPP, you can not use `Dynamic***Resolver` so require to use pre-code generation.
 Please see [pre-code generation section](#aot).

+MessagePack for C# includes some additional `System.*.dll` libraries that originally provides in NuGet.
+There are located under `Plugins`.
+If other package using there libraries(e.g. Unity Collections package using `System.Runtime.CompilerServices.Unsafe.dll`), to avoid conflicts, please delete the target DLL under `Plugins`.

 Currently `CompositeResolver.Create` can not work on IL2CPP so recommend to use `StaticCompositeResolver.Instance.Register` instead.

 In Unity, MessagePackSerializer can serialize `Vector2`, `Vector3`, `Vector4`, `Quaternion`, `Color`, `Bounds`, `Rect`, `AnimationCurve`, `Keyframe`, `Matrix4x4`, `Gradient`, `Color32`, `RectOffset`, `LayerMask`, `Vector2Int`, `Vector3Int`, `RangeInt`, `RectInt`, `BoundsInt` and there nullable, there array, there list by built-in extension `UnityResolver`.
 It is included StandardResolver by default.